 - How is the behaviour of your art therapy client Jesse, and that of your colleagues' different clients, explained by your understanding of Maslow's hierarchy of needs, or would another theory explain Jesse's behaviour better?

 - How does Humanism as a Renaissance philosophy affect the evolution of Spanish drama in general, and in particular in plays such as Pedro Calderòn's The Mayor of Zalamea?
 What do Calderòn's plays tell us about Humanism in 17th century Spain?

 - How does the theory of evolution predict what will happen to the AIDS virus in the population of Africa in general, and Johannesburg in particular, and does the data coming in confirm or contradict those predictions?

-- How does your experience of playing Bach without vibrato fit with Baroque violin technique overall, and illuminate concepts of historically informed performance?
+- How does your experience of playing Bach without vibrato fit with the evolution of Baroque violin technique, and illuminate concepts of historically informed performance?
 How might those concepts help you develop your playing further?

 - Know what today's job on the essay is, and do it.
 Try not to get side-tracked into another section, or a different job (editing, say, when you should be checking references); if you're worried about forgetting an idea or correction, make a note.
 Don't fiddle, in other words.

 - Find ways to get distance from that first draft so you read it as a reader: put it away for a few days or hours; change the font; print it out; put it on your e-reader; do a swap with a friend.

 - Write the second draft trying to hold on to that sense of distance.
 Would someone who doesn't already know what this essay is doing or saying, be able to understand what you're saying, and stay with you as you lead them along the spine, vertebra by vertebra?

 - Then finish by going through looking for slips and typos, checking all the references are done correctly, and finding the places where you've moved bits around and not tidied up the loose ends.